Amazon SES logo

 Which is more popular, Amazon SES or Resend?

-On the Knock platform, Amazon SES handled 100M–500M messages from March 3rd to June 1st compared to 10M–25M for Resend.
-Amazon SES is currently seeing declining volume, while Resend volume has remained stable.
+On the Knock platform, Amazon SES handled 25M–100M messages from April 13th to July 12th compared to 10M–25M for Resend.
+Amazon SES is currently trending upward in adoption, while Resend volume has remained stable.

 Can I use both Amazon SES and Resend together?